Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 \subsection{Experiment Setup}

 FDSM was implemented in PyTorch \cite{Pytorch} and evaluated using a single NVIDIA L40s (48GB) GPU.
 All model variants were trained for 50,000 iterations, including a 100-step warm-up phase.
 We utilized the AdamW optimizer \cite{AdamW} with a learning rate of $1 \times 10^{-4}$ and a weight decay of 0.01, modulated by a cosine-annealing scheduler \cite{CosineAnneal}.
 The training batch size was 256.
-Following~\cite{do2025bridging}, the diffusion process was trained with $T=50$ timesteps, \marked{while the inference timestep was fixed to $t_{\text{test}} = 25$ for all datasets.} \marked{Following TDSM~\cite{do2025bridging}, the backbone is a 12-layer Diffusion Transformer with a latent dimension of 768.
-We append our SG-SRM module after each attention layer in the backbone}, setting the frequency split index $M=L/4$ (\cref{eq:gain_filter}), the spectral residual gain factor $\alpha=1.0$ (\cref{eq:spectral_gain}), the timestep-adaptive weight coefficient $\gamma=1.0$ (\cref{eq:adaptive_weight}), and the spectral loss weight $\lambda_{\text{freq}}=1.0$ (\cref{eq:total_loss}).
-For the Curriculum-based Semantic Abstraction (\cref{eq:curriculum_schedule}), we set the total training iterations $E_{\text{total}}=50{,}000$ to match our training schedule, and generated rich descriptions per action class using GPT-4 \cite{achiam2023gpt}. \marked{To reduce stochastic variance at inference, each reported result is averaged over 10 Gaussian noise initializations.}
+Following~\cite{do2025bridging}, the diffusion process was trained with $T=50$ timesteps, while the inference timestep was fixed to $t_{\text{test}} = 25$ for all datasets.
+Following TDSM~\cite{do2025bridging}, the backbone is a 12-layer Diffusion Transformer with a latent dimension of 768.
+We append our SG-SRM module after each attention layer in the backbone, setting the frequency split index $M=L/4$ (\cref{eq:gain_filter}), the spectral residual gain factor $\alpha=1.0$ (\cref{eq:spectral_gain}), the timestep-adaptive weight coefficient $\gamma=1.0$ (\cref{eq:adaptive_weight}), and the spectral loss weight $\lambda_{\text{freq}}=1.0$ (\cref{eq:total_loss}).
+For the Curriculum-based Semantic Abstraction (\cref{eq:curriculum_schedule}), we set the total training iterations $E_{\text{total}}=50{,}000$ to match our training schedule, and generated rich descriptions per action class using GPT-4 \cite{achiam2023gpt}.
+To reduce stochastic variance at inference, each reported result is averaged over 10 Gaussian noise initializations.

 \textbf{Kinematic Projection Head Setup.} The projection head $\phi$ consists of a 2-layer MLP with a hidden dimension of 256 and a ReLU activation, followed by a sigmoid layer.
 To train this head, we curated a binary labeled dataset by prompting GPT-4 to categorize all action classes in NTU-60/120 and PKU-MMD based on their motion intensity (1 for dynamic/jittery, 0 for static).
+A detailed breakdown of the LLM-derived intensity labels across all benchmarks is provided in Section~\ref{app:intensity_stats}.
 The head was pre-trained for 500 epochs using the binary cross-entropy loss with a learning rate of $1 \times 10^{-3}$, and then frozen during the main diffusion training phase.